View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Experiments

 We train and evaluate different NP-MPJPE thresholds $\kappa$ in Table~\ref{tab:ablation_kappa}. $\kappa$ determines the NP-MPJPE threshold for a matching pose pair, and Fig.~\ref{fig:similarity} provides a visualization of different NP-MPJPE values.

 Pr-VIPE generally achieves the best accuracy for a given NP-MPJPE threshold when the model is trained with the same matching threshold.
-Table~\ref{tab:ablation_kappa} demonstrates that when we train with a tight threshold, e.g., $\kappa = 0.05$, we do comparatively well at looser thresholds.
-In contrast, when we train with a loose threshold, e.g., $\kappa = 0.20$, we do not do as well given a tighter accuracy threshold at evaluation time.
-This is because when we push non-matching poses using the triplet ratio loss, $\kappa = 0.20$ only pushes poses that are more than $0.20$ NP-MPJPE apart, and does not explicitly push poses less than the NP-MPJPE threshold.
-The closest retrieved pose will then be within $0.20$ NP-MPJPE but it is not guaranteed to be within any threshold smaller than $0.20$ NP-MPJPE.
+Table~\ref{tab:ablation_kappa} demonstrates that when we train with a tight threshold, e.g., $\kappa=0.05$, we do comparatively well at looser thresholds.
+In contrast, when we train with a loose threshold, e.g., $\kappa=0.2$, we do not do as well given a tighter accuracy threshold at evaluation time.
+This is because when we push non-matching poses using the triplet ratio loss, $\kappa=0.2$ does not explicitly push poses less than the NP-MPJPE threshold.
+The closest retrieved pose will then be within $0.2$ NP-MPJPE but it is not guaranteed to be within any threshold smaller than $0.2$ NP-MPJPE.

-For all our other experiments, we use $\kappa = 0.1$.
+For all our other experiments, we use $\kappa=0.1$.
 For future applications with other matching definitions, the Pr-VIPE framework is flexible and can be trained with a different $\kappa$ or other similarity measures to satisfy different accuracy requirements.